Buying a home is one of the most exciting milestones of your life.

 You'll want to decide on your budget once you've had a chance to see how much the mortgage company will give you.
 In many cases, a mortgage company will pre-approve you for more than you’re comfortable spending, which is why it's ultimately up to you to determine the monthly payment you feel comfortable with.
 This likely includes doing a full household budget and taking into consideration what changes other than a mortgage payment will occur once you move into your new home.
 Getting pre-approved by a lender won't just help you during your search.
 More often than not you'll be asked to submit one with your offer.
 Sellers want to see proof of eligibility, speak with your lender, and understand the details of your financing before accepting your offer.
 Local lenders are usually preferred by sellers because they understand the market, unique types of properties, and specific transactional practices.
 Ultimately, you want someone you can trust and feel comfortable with.

-This should be the most enjoyable step of the entire process (other than moving in!).
-I will arrange showings of homes you’re interested in that are within your price range.
-Take notes about what you like and don’t like, and make sure to pay attention to details.
-Turn light switches on and off, open and close doors, and run the faucets in various rooms.
-Don’t limit your inspection to the home itself.
+This should be the most enjoyable step of the entire process, but it's also where the real work begins.
+Visiting open houses is the only way to really know how you'll feel about a home.
+I encourage you to visit as many as you can, and I'll also arrange showings of homes that require an appointment.
+Take notes on what you like and don’t like, and pay close attention to details.
+Turn light switches on and off, open and close doors, and look past the professional staging.
 Make sure to take time to explore the neighborhood and keep an eye on traffic at certain times of the day, the parking situation, and how close it is to necessities like schools and grocery stores.
+If you find something that feels right, don't hesitate to let me know!